[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 In this article, we will explore the popular Terraform version manager tfenv, with practical examples of how to install it, and use it to add, change and uninstall different Terraform versions.
 Tfenv enables you to install multiple Terraform versions and switch between them easily as needed.

-Different versions of Terraform might be required when working on multiple projects for different customers at the same time where a particular version is used or to ensure backward compatibility by running the code with multiple versions.
+Different versions of Terraform might be required when working on multiple projects for different customers at the same time, where a particular version is used, or to ensure backward compatibility by running the code with multiple versions.
 Terraform version upgrades can introduce unwanted problems.

 One tip to avoid this is to set the required_version in the Terraform block.
 When this is set, attempting to run the code with a different version will produce an explicit error, and the code will not run.
-Once you have tested using a different version, the required_version can be updated, effectively ensuring everyone running the code will see the same results.

 terraform {